North Dakota disability

 No matter where you live, federal law requires a five-month waiting period before the SSA will issue any SSDI payments.

-However, in extremely dire cases, applicants may apply for the Compassionate Allowances program (CAL).
+However, in extremely dire cases, SSDI applicants may file under the Compassionate Allowances program (CAL).
 This is meant only for emergency situations, like where the individual has a terminal cancer or brain disorder.
 In these cases, it’s clear the person meets the SSA’s definition of disability, so requesting a CAL designation may help expedite processing.

 The good news, however, is that the processing time for North Dakota disability is already less than the national average.
-The bad news is that even then it usually takes about 373 days.
-So, it’s going to be a minute to get any money if you win your claim.
+The bad news is that even then, the wait time usually takes about 310 days.
+So, it’s going to be a minute before you get any money after your claim’s approved.

-And it’ll take even longer if you aren’t successful on the first try.
+And it’ll take even longer if you aren’t successful with your initial application.
 The average wait time for a reconsideration and appeal hearing is another 11 months.
 Plus, you’ll have to travel to Fargo, ND — home of the Office of Disability Adjudication and Review (ODAR).
-The ODAR in Fargo is the only place that handles North Dakota disability claim hearings.
+The ODAR office in Fargo is the only place that handles North Dakota disability claim hearings.

-How Do I Apply for North Dakota Disability?
+How Do I Apply for North Dakota Disability from the Social Security Administration?

 North Dakotans who think they qualify for disability have several ways they can apply for benefits.
-Claimants must file directly with the SSA, who will then forward the paperwork to the North Dakota DDS.
+Claimants must file directly with the SSA, who will then forward the paperwork to the North Dakota Disability Determination Services office.
 An individual can choose to apply:

-3. In person.
-You can find your local office by zip code on the SSA locator site.
-However, be aware that many offices right now have limited staff or appointments owing to the COVID-19 pandemic.
+- In person.
+You can find your local office by ZIP code on the SSA locator site.
+However, be aware that many Social Security field offices right now have limited staff or require appointments.

 The fourth option is to hire a Social Security attorney and have them file for you.
 It will cost you nothing out of pocket upfront since most disability attorneys work on contingency.
 That means you pay nothing unless you win, and even then, it’s a small one-time fee deducted from your settlement.